- This event has passed.

 - Participants will create a short video memoir to share with family and friends

 Pam Colby (teaching artist) has worked in television and film for over thirty years.
-Pam’s most recent narrative short, Perennial, about one woman’s struggle to recover from her wife’s death of Covid 19, is currently in post-production.
-Pam’s credits include both narrative and documentary film.
-Recently, Pam directed Not in My Lifetime (2018), a feature-length documentary that explores the impact of marriage equality legislation on artists, activists, and politicians.
-The film won the Audience Award for Best Minnesota Made Documentary Feature at the 2018 Minneapolis St. Paul International Film Festival.
-Pam’s love of storytelling led her to the Moth Storytelling competition where her GrandSLAM-winning story was featured on National Public Radio.
+Her most recent narrative short, Perennial (2022), premiered at the Roze Filmdagen–Amsterdam Film Festival and the Minneapolis St. Paul International Film Festival.
+It has been a finalist in twelve international online festivals and has won two Best of Fest awards.
+Pam’s feature-length documentary Not in My Lifetime (2018) won the Audience Choice Award for Best Minnesota Made Documentary Feature at the 2018 Minneapolis St. Paul International Film Festival.
+Her love of storytelling led her to the Moth Storytelling competition where her GrandSLAM-winning story was featured on National Public Radio.
 Pam works as a freelance producer and director and has taught both narrative and documentary classes at FilmNorth since 2013.

 Mackenzie Lofgren (teaching assistant) received her Bachelor of Arts in Screenwriting from DePaul University in 2018.
 Mackenzie has worked at Safehouse Pictures and Parkes/MacDonald Image Nation in Los Angeles, writing coverage and evaluating script submissions, and she has also worked as a script reader and story analyst for the Atlanta Film Festival, Script2Screen, The Writer’s Lab, and the PAGE Awards.
 Mackenzie also has a background in sports broadcasting, working as a Production Assistant and Associate Producer for NBC Sports Chicago from 2018-2020.
 Mackenzie joined FilmNorth in September, as the Youth Programs Instructor for their free after school program, JuiceMedia.
 When not reading scripts, seeing movies, or talking about movies, Mackenzie enjoys exploring new neighborhoods of the city and playing with her dog, Imelda.